-  A Government priority action identified in the NSW 2021 Plan, the Green Corridors program protects strategic areas of high conservation value vegetation and ensures more green spaces across Sydney and NSW.
-The program is being implemented with $40 million of funding over four years (2011-12 to 2014–15).
-The project is funded through the NSW Environmental Trust.
+A Government priority action identified in the NSW 2021 Plan (PDF 843KB), the Green Corridors program protects strategic areas of high conservation value vegetation and ensures more green spaces across Sydney and NSW.
+The program was implemented with $40 million of funding over four years (2011-12 to 2014–15).
+The project was funded through the NSW Environmental Trust.

 The Great Eastern Ranges Initiative works with over 120 organisations to build a conservation corridor on a continental scale from the Grampians in Victoria to far north Queensland along the Great Dividing Range and Eastern Escarpment.
 It has been the catalyst for building many linkages between existing natural reserves and isolated remnants of bushland on public and private land, and has secured habitat for the State's endangered wildlife.
 The project is receiving $4.4 million up to 2014-15 to expand the reach of the corridor and respond to the increasing demand from other groups to become involved.